Effective Randomness for Continuous Measures

 \begin{lem} \begin{enumerate} \item Suppose $X \in \PC_N$ then the structure $\Struc{X}$ has no non-trivial automorphism.

 \item If for some $z_1, z_2 \in \vec{J}^X$, $\Set_X(z_1)$ is isomorphic to $\Set_X(z_2)$, then $z_1 = z_2$.

 \end{enumerate} \end{lem}

-\begin{proof} (1) We first argue there is a $\Sigma_1$-mapping from the subsets of the greatest cardinal $\omega_n^X$, where $n \leq N$, onto $\Struc{X}$.
-It is sufficient by item (4)(c) of Definition~\ref{def:pseudocopy} to find a mapping from subsets of the greatest cardinal onto the ordinals.
-Given $a \subseteq \omega_n^X$, using the bijection between $\omega_n^X$ and $\omega_n^X \times \omega_n^X$, construe $a$ as a binary relation on a subset of $\omega_n^X$.
+\begin{proof} (1) We first argue there is a definable parameter and a mapping, which is $\Sigma_1$ relative to this parameter, from the subsets of the greatest cardinal $\omega_n^X$, where $n \leq N$, onto $\Struc{X}$.
+By item (4)(c) of Definition~\ref{def:pseudocopy} there is a $\Sigma_1$-definable (relative to some parameter) mapping from the ordinals of $X$ onto $X$.
+By item (4)(e) among the parameters which can be used to define such a mapping there is a $\varphi_<$-least one (which thus makes the parameter definable).
+Since this parameter must be fixed by any automorphism, to prove (1) it is sufficient to find a mapping from subsets of the greatest cardinal onto the ordinals.

+Given $a \subseteq \omega_n^X$, using the bijection between $\omega_n^X$ and $\omega_n^X \times \omega_n^X$ (guaranteed by item (4)(c) in Definition~\ref{def:pseudocopy}), construe $a$ as a binary relation on a subset of $\omega_n^X$.
 Map $a$ to ordinal $\gamma$ if there is an isomorphism between this relation and $\gamma$.
 Otherwise, map $a$ to $0$.
-A failure of this mapping being well-defined would yield an existentially definable isomorphism between two distinct ordinals and therefore an existentially definable infinite descending sequence of ordinals, contradicting item (4)(b) in Definition~\ref{def:pseudocopy}.
+A failure of this mapping's being well-defined would yield an existentially definable isomorphism between two distinct ordinals, contradicting item (4)(b) in Definition~\ref{def:pseudocopy}.
 Moreover, the mapping is onto because for every ordinal there is an injection of it into $\omega_n^X$.

 Now, by induction on $j \leq n$, an automorphism of the structure $\Struc{X}$ has to fix every subset of $\omega_j^X$.
 The case $j = 0$ follows from the fact that pseudocopies are $\omega$-models.
 Hence the only automorphism of $\Struc{X}$ is the identity.